Mt. Hood Community College historic bond trends toward failure

 UPDATE: As more votes are counted, the fate of the Mt.
 Hood Community College is thrown into flux with results now skewing in the school’s favor.
 As of 5 p.m.
 Wednesday, May 21, the “Yes” votes had pulled ahead with 50.01% to the “No” votes’ 49.99% — a mere 11 votes separating them.
 As of this update, 40,625 votes have been counted.

-“It is still too early, and the numbers are so small, but we would have loved to see more ‘Yes’ votes,” said Dr. Lisa Skari, MHCC president earlier on May 21.
-“Not sure I will get much sleep tonight.”

-Of the three counties that make up the college’s sprawling district — Multnomah, Clackamas, Hood River — only Multnomah has held a “Yes” majority, with 51.75%, as of 5 p.m.
-May 21.
+Of the three counties that make up the college’s sprawling district — Multnomah, Clackamas, Hood River — only Multnomah had a “Yes” majority with 51.75%.
 The most significant gap was in Clackamas County, where 57.03% were against the funding ask.

 The $136 million bond is estimated to be 25 cents per $1,000 assessed home value, or about $5 per month for the average home owner.
 The goal is to update the 1970s-era facilities, which are in serious need of modernization and safety upgrades.